Test of Significance for High-dimensional Thresholds with Application to Individualized Minimal Clinically Important Difference: Abstract

 \section{Abstract}

 This work is motivated by learning the individualized minimal clinically important difference, a vital concept to assess clinical importance in various biomedical studies.
 We formulate the scientific question into a high-dimensional statistical problem where the parameter of interest lies in an individualized linear threshold.
-The goal of this paper is to develop a hypothesis testing procedure for the significance of a single element in this high-dimensional parameter as well as for the significance of a linear combination of this parameter.
-The difficulty dues to the high-dimensionality of the nuisance component in developing such a testing procedure, and also stems from the fact that this high-dimensional threshold model is nonregular and the limiting distribution of the corresponding estimator is nonstandard.
-To deal with these challenges, we construct a test statistic via a new bias corrected smoothed decorrelated score approach, and establish its asymptotic distributions under both the null and local alternative hypotheses.
-In addition, we propose a double-smoothing approach to select the optimal bandwidth parameter in our test statistic and provide theoretical guarantees for the selected bandwidth.
-We conduct comprehensive simulation studies to demonstrate how our proposed procedure can be applied in empirical studies.
-Finally, we apply the proposed method to a clinical trial where the scientific goal is to assess the clinical importance of a surgery procedure.
+The goal is to develop a hypothesis testing procedure for the significance of a single element in this parameter as well as of a linear combination of this parameter.
+The difficulty dues to the high-dimensional nuisance in developing such a testing procedure, and also stems from the fact that this high-dimensional threshold model is nonregular and the limiting distribution of the corresponding estimator is nonstandard.
+To deal with these challenges, we construct a test statistic via a new bias-corrected smoothed decorrelated score approach, and establish its asymptotic distributions under both null and local alternative hypotheses.
+We propose a double-smoothing approach to select the optimal bandwidth in our test statistic and provide theoretical guarantees for the selected bandwidth.
+We conduct simulation studies to demonstrate how our proposed procedure can be applied in empirical studies.
+We apply the proposed method to a clinical trial where the scientific goal is to assess the clinical importance of a surgery procedure.